-- (iii) EEvidence of mitigation efforts to address blight or abandonment may include new construction in the area already underway that evidences public and/or private investment.
+(iii) Evidence_evidence of mitigation efforts to address blight or abandonment may include new construction in the area already underway that evidences public and/or private investment.
 Acceptable mitigation to address extensive blight should include a plan, whereby it is contemplated such blight and/or infestation will have been remediated within no more than two years from the date of the award and that a responsible party will use the blighted property in a manner that complies with local ordinances.
-In instances where blight exists but may only include a few properties, mitigation efforts could include partnerships with local agencies to engage in community-wide clean-up efforts, or other efforts to address the overall condition of the neighborhood. - (iv) EEvidence of mitigation for alleach of the schools in the attendance zone that have not achieved Met Standardhas a 2019 TEA Accountability Rating of D and 2018 Improvement Required Rating may include, but is not limited to, satisfying the requirements of subclauses (I) (IV) of this clause. - (I) ddocumentation from a person authorized to speak on behalf of the school district with oversight of the school in question that indicates the specific plans in place and current progress towards meeting the goals and performance objectives identified in the Campus Improvement Plan and in restoring the school(s) to an acceptable rating status.
+In instances where blight exists but may only include a few properties, mitigation efforts could include partnerships with local agencies to engage in community-wide clean-up efforts, or other efforts to address the overall condition of the neighborhood.

+(iv) Evidence evidence of mitigation for alleach of the schools in the attendance zone that have not achieved Met Standard has a 2019 TEA Accountability Rating of D and

+2018 Improvement Required Rating or a 2019 TEA Accountability Rating of F and a 2018 Met Standard Rating may include, but is not limited to, satisfying the requirements of subclauses (I) - (III \downarrow) of this clause.

+(I) documentation Documentation from a person authorized to speak on behalf of the school district with oversight of the school in question that indicates the specific plans in place and current progress towards meeting the goals and performance objectives identified in the Campus Improvement Plan and in restoring the school(s) to an acceptable rating status.
 The documentation should include actual data from progress already made under such plan(s) to date demonstrating favorable trends and should speak to the authorized persons assessment that the plan(s) and the data supports a reasonable conclusion that the school(s) will have an acceptable rating by the time the proposed Development places into service.
-The letter shouldmay, to the extent applicable, identify the efforts that have been undertaken to increase student performance, decrease mobility rate, benchmarks for re-evaluation, increased parental involvement, plans for school expansion, plans to implement early childhood education, and long-term trends that would point toward their achieving Met Standardan A, B, or C Rating by the time the Development is placed in service.
+The letter should may, to the extent applicable, identify the efforts that have been undertaken to increase student performance, decrease mobility rate, benchmarks for re-evaluation, increased parental involvement, plans for school expansion, plans to implement early childhood education, and long-term trends that would point toward their achieving Met Standardan A, B, or C Rating by the time the Development is placed in service.
 The letter from such education professional should also speak to why they believe the staff tasked with carrying out the plan will be successful at making progress towards acceptable student performance considering that prior Campus Improvement Plans were unable to do so.
 Such assessment could include whether the team involved has employed similar strategies at prior schools and were successful.

-(II) The school district has confirmed that a school age person at the proposed Development Site may, as a matter of right, attend a school in the District that has a Met Standard rating or better, and the Applicant has committed that if the school district will not provide no cost transportation to such a school, the Applicant will provide such no cost transportation until such time as the school(s) in whose primary attendance zone(s) the proposed Development Site is located have all achieved a Met Standard rating or better.
+(II) The school district has confirmed that a school age person at the proposed Development Site may, as a matter of right, attend a school in the District that has a Met Standard rating or better, and the Applicant has committed that if the school district will not provide no-cost transportation to such a school, the Applicant will provide such no-cost transportation until such time as the school(s) in whose primary attendance zone(s) the proposed Development Site is located have all achieved a Met Standard rating or better.